Highlyhotgames/fast_txtgen/README.md

 	./install

 When "checking CUDA Installation" it will display a message "release 11.7" in cyan color.

+After installation

-After installation you may run server:
+After download is complete you may run the webUI server:

 	./run